What is Sakya?

 Where to encounter the lineage in the index

-The index does not currently hold a row recorded under a contemporary Sakya teacher's name — the English-language Sakya literature (the writings of Dezhung Rinpoche, Chögye Trichen, Khenpo Appey, the contemporary Sakya Trizin) sit in the Wisdom Publications and Snow Lion catalogues but no row indexes them yet.
+The index does not currently hold a row recorded under a contemporary Sakya teacher's name.
+The English-language Sakya literature — the writings of Dezhung Rinpoche, Chögye Trichen, Khenpo Appey, the contemporary Sakya Trizin — sits in the Wisdom Publications and Snow Lion catalogues but no row indexes them yet.
 The school earns its entry through its position in the Tibetan four-school architecture the rest of the corpus carries.
-Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* is the index's foundational English-language Tibetan Vajrayāna text, and its Lamdré-compatible presentation of the gzhi lam 'bras bu architecture — the unconditioned ground recognised through the methods that uncover it — is the same orientation the Sakya school treats as foundational, addressed in the Kagyu vocabulary Trungpa transmitted.
+Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* is the index's foundational English-language Tibetan Vajrayāna text.
+Its Lamdré-compatible presentation of the gzhi lam 'bras bu architecture is the same orientation the Sakya school treats as foundational, addressed in the Kagyu vocabulary Trungpa transmitted.
 Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion sit in the same broader Tibetan inheritance: the groundlessness Chödrön names as the operative ground of practice is the experiential face of the gzhi the Sakya tradition treats as the entry point of the Lamdré.
 Her teaching on uncertainty as the practice and her conversation on becoming more alive extend the same orientation.
-Tenzin Palmo's *Cave in the Snow* records a long Drukpa Kagyu retreat under conditions structurally similar to the long Sakya Lamdré retreats — the gomchen tradition the book describes is one Tibetan school's working version of a discipline the Sakya school transmits in its own form.
-Junjirō Takakusu's *The Essentials of Buddhist Philosophy* is the principal twentieth-century English-language survey of the doctrinal schools the Hevajra and broader anuttarayoga tantras the Sakya curriculum works with belong to.
+Tenzin Palmo's *Cave in the Snow* records a long Drukpa Kagyu retreat under conditions structurally similar to the long Sakya Lamdré retreats.
+Junjirō Takakusu's *The Essentials of Buddhist Philosophy* is the principal twentieth-century English-language survey of the doctrinal schools the Hevajra and broader anuttarayoga tantras belong to.

 What it isn't

 The Sakya school is not, despite its scholastic reputation, a tradition that subordinates contemplative practice to textual study.
-The Lamdré curriculum is paired with the Hevajra deity-yoga and the long retreat practices that consolidate the recognition the curriculum is built toward; the working Sakya contemplatives — the lamas who emerge from twenty years of scholastic training and another decade in the Sakya tantric colleges — operate the Hevajra, Vajrayoginī and Kālacakra cycles at a depth the school's reputation for scholasticism sometimes obscures.
-The school is also not a hereditary aristocracy in the sense the Khön family's continuous leadership might suggest: the hereditary structure transmits the institutional leadership of the school but not the doctrinal authority, which is conferred through the Lamdré empowerments and the textual study the school's curriculum requires of every senior practitioner regardless of family origin.
-The current Sakya Trizin — the forty-second in the lineage, born in 1945 — is the institutional head; the school's working teaching authority is distributed across a broader body of khenpos and rinpoches the curriculum has produced.
-And it is not, despite the cultural specificity of the Tibetan setting, a tradition restricted in its applicability to the Tibetan context: the school's Lamdré presentation of the path travels with the practitioner under the same conditions the other Tibetan schools' presentations do, and the contemporary Sakya monasteries-in-exile in northern India, Nepal and Bhutan continue the curriculum without alteration in the cultural form the tradition has carried since the eleventh century.
+The Lamdré curriculum is paired with the Hevajra deity-yoga and long retreat practices.
+The working Sakya contemplatives — the lamas who emerge from years of scholastic training and time in the Sakya tantric colleges — operate the Hevajra, Vajrayoginī and Kālacakra cycles at a depth the school's scholastic reputation sometimes obscures.
+The school is also not a hereditary aristocracy in the sense the Khön family's continuous leadership might suggest.
+The hereditary structure transmits the institutional leadership but not the doctrinal authority, which is conferred through the Lamdré empowerments and the textual study the curriculum requires of every senior practitioner regardless of family origin.
+The current Sakya Trizin — the forty-second in the lineage, born in 1945 — is the institutional head.
+The school's working teaching authority is distributed across a broader body of khenpos and rinpoches the curriculum has produced.
+It is not a tradition restricted to the Tibetan context: the school's Lamdré presentation of the path travels with the practitioner under the same conditions the other Tibetan schools' presentations do, and the contemporary Sakya monasteries-in-exile in northern India, Nepal and Bhutan continue the curriculum in the form the tradition has carried since the eleventh century.